DuPage County Deportation Attorneys

 A foreign national who is placed in deportation or removal proceedings must be well prepared and knowledgeable about the consequences of deportation or removal in order to preserve his or her ability to potentially return to the U.S. lawfully in the future.

-At Mevorah Law Offices LLC, we have successfully cancelled removal proceedings for our clients and look forward to the opportunity to help you in your case.
+At Mevorah & Giglio Law Offices, we have successfully cancelled removal proceedings for our clients and look forward to the opportunity to help you in your case.
 We regularly practice throughout the Chicago area and are knowledgeable about the proceedings.
 Prior to your court dates, we will go over what you can expect to occur.
 We will review your situation and give you an honest, direct assessment of your chances of challenging the commencement of the proceedings, and your chances of canceling the removal.
 Our attorneys will establish a set of long-term goals for your case and work tirelessly toward meeting those goals.

 Many foreign nationals facing deportation or removal proceedings may not realize that they have certain forms of relief available to them.
 Some forms of relief that we have been successful in obtaining for our clients include: